General Electric: Don't Lose Sight Of The Real Benefit Of Tax Reform

-The past twelve months was an eventful period of time for General Electric (NYSE:GE), as the company made (or announced) several transformative transactions in 2016, but unlike some investors the market has not yet bought into the hype.
+The past twelve months was an eventful period of time for General Electric (NYSE:GE), as the company made (or announced) several transformative transactions in 2016, but unlike some investors, the market has not yet bought into the hype.

 (Source: nasdaq)